 There are several ways in which e-commerce businesses can take steps to become more sustainable when it comes to order fulfilment.
 The focus should primarily be on providing more responsible packaging solutions.

 It’s essential that, where possible, e-commerce businesses opt for sustainable packaging materials.
 Whilst there is no distinct definition of what constitutes ‘sustainable packaging’, the ethos is to offer high functioning materials with the ability to help protect the environment.
 There are several material options which are easier for consumers to reuse and recycle:

 - Paper and cardboard – the most popular choice amongst e-commerce businesses; these materials are easy for consumers to recycle.
 Cardboard and paper are also incredibly versatile, available in a range of sizes to suit a variety of products.
 This material is also lightweight, so ideal for cutting down on shipping costs.

-- Biodegradable plastics – these are traditional plastics which can be degraded by microorganisms.
-However, they contain petrochemicals which can leave behind a toxic residue.
+- Biodegradable plastics – these are traditional plastics that can be degraded by microorganisms.
+However, they contain petrochemicals that can leave behind a toxic residue.
 As a result, they are not suitable for composting.

 - Plant fibres – more companies are opting for plant fibre-based packaging such as cotton.
 Plant fibre-based packaging is ideal because it can be used to create gift bags to wrap items but is also easily reusable.

 With consumers more critical of wasteful packaging, it’s crucial to ensure that a product is packaged appropriately.
 A large box used to send a small item is unnecessary, unfit for purpose and is ultimately costlier!

 It’s no secret that consumers love luxurious looking packaging.
 As a result, many companies go down the route of excessive, over-packaged products.
 It is still possible, however, to maintain an elegant edge to your packaging without offloading unnecessary materials to your customers.